- Climate Highlights — February

 - Midwest Region: (Information provided by the Midwest Regional Climate Center)

-- For further details on the weather and climate events in the Midwest, see the weekly and monthly reports at the Midwest Climate Watch page.
+- For details on the weather and climate events of the Midwest, see the weekly summaries in the Midwest Climate Watch page.

 - Southeast Region: (Information provided by the Southeast Regional Climate Center)